conda-forge/blog/posts/2021-06-16-graykull-step-by-step.rst

 1. Install ``grayskull`` using ``conda`` through the ``conda-forge`` channel:
     ``conda install -c conda-forge grayskull``
 2. Fork and clone the conda-forge `staged-recipes repository<https://github.com/conda-forge/staged-recipes>`__ from GitHub.
-3. Fetch a new branch from the ``master branch``.
+3. Checkout a new branch from the ``master branch``.
-4. Through CLI enter inside the ‘staged-recipes’ directory.
+4. Through CLI enter inside the ‘staged-recipes’ directory and cd into the 'recipes' sub directory.
 5. Call ``grayskull`` and pass the ``pypi`` repository, followed by the name of the package you want to contribute to conda-forge.
 For example:
    ``grayskull pypi abc``